This list is meant as a guide only. Students may take any core course as an IR elective course if they have satisfied all other required courses.

 Third, the course examines how intervention by international and regional organizations affects prospects for political change.
 It analyzes issues surrounding international democracy promotion programs in conflict and post-conflict settings.

 INTRL-GA 1747.
 4 points.
 Maha Hosain Aziz

 You are graduate students in international relations.
 But do you have political opinions that are more enlightened than the average person talking politics?
-This course will make sure you do, with instruction and close guidance from Dr Aziz, a former Businessweek and CNN columnist, and current blogger for The Huffington Post's WorldPost and The Observer.
-Initially, you will focus on political opinion writing in different media, taking a critical view of the content and writing style of published writers (including Dr Aziz’s work in CNN, Businessweek, WorldPost and Observer).
-You will briefly consider academic literature about writing techniques as well the ability of the media to produce unbiased opinion and even influence policy.
-But the bulk of the course will give you the chance to create well-researched, structured and nuanced opinion pieces on timely political issues that go beyond the obvious and reflect your advanced research degrees.
-Class projects will include co-writing a piece on Dr Aziz’s WorldPost and/or Observer blog, like this one on the post-hegemonic international system.
+This course will make sure you do, with instruction and close guidance from Dr. Aziz, a former Businessweek and CNN columnist, and former blogger for The Huffington Post's WorldPost and The Observer who now writes for Medium.com.
+Initially, you will focus on political opinion writing in different media, taking a critical view of the content and writing style of published writers (including Dr Aziz’s work in CNN, Businessweek, WorldPost, and Observer).
+You will briefly consider academic literature about writing techniques as well as the ability of the media to produce unbiased opinion and even influence policy.
+But the bulk of the course will give you the chance to create well-researched, structured, and nuanced opinion pieces on timely political issues (e.g. climate change, superpowers, economic crises, terrorism) that go beyond the obvious and reflect your advanced research degrees.
+In addition to your own opinion pieces that you will publish, there will be a class blog project with Dr. Aziz, like this one on the post-hegemonic international system in the Huffington Post.

 US Foreign Policy - History, Ideas & Cases